j1sk1ss/NIFAT32/README.md

 ```

 The main limitation of this algorithm is its restricted error correction capability: it can correct single-bit errors and detect (but not correct) double-bit errors.
 This makes it insufficient in environments where frequent or multiple simultaneous bit-flips occur.
 Additionally, this method requires extra space for control bits.
 While this overhead is usually manageable, it becomes critical when dealing with sectors. </br>
 **Sectors** represent the lowest-level abstraction that divides the disk into the smallest addressable units.
 Every disk I/O syscall reads or writes an entire sector from or to the disk.
-A basic implementation of such a syscall, taken from the CordellOS project, looks like this:
+A basic implementation of such a syscall, taken from my hobby OS project, looks like this:

 ```
 int ATA_read_sector(uint32_t lba, uint8_t* buffer) {